 Blaine Reeder earned his PhD in Biomedical and Health Informatics from the University of Washington School of Medicine in 2010 followed by a postdoctoral fellowship in the Department of Biobehavioral Nursing and Health Systems at the University of Washington School of Nursing.
-Dr. Reeder conducts informatics research to connect the contexts of consumer health and public health with a focus on three different areas: aging in place, organizational information systems and research tools.
+Dr. Reeder conducts informatics research to connect the contexts of personal health and public health with a focus on three areas: aging in place, organizational information systems and research tools.
 His aims are to improve information interactions at individual levels; communication and coordination at group levels; and health outcomes at population levels.
-Dr. Reeder’s research is inherently interprofessional.
+His research is inherently interprofessional.
 He has collaborated with nurses, physicians, epidemiologists, computer scientists, gerontologists, public health administrators and other informaticians in pursuit of his research goals.
 Dr. Reeder is a former Co-Chair for Informatics of the Research Committee of the International Society for Disease Surveillance.